 Role of SPLUNC1 in immune responses in CF: defining mechanisms by which SPLUNC1 is increased in CF and what effect this increase has in neutrophilic immune responses.

-SPLUNC1 is a tightly regulated airway sensor in innate and adaptive immunity
+Short palate, lung, and nasal epithelial clone-1 is a tightly regulated airway sensor in innate and adaptive immunity.

 Full List of PubMed Publications